powsybl/powsybl-core/docs/simulation/sensitivity/configuration.md

 The default value is `0.0`.

+(param-sensi-operator-strategies-calculation-mode)=
+### operator-strategies-calculation-mode

+The `operator-strategies-calculation-mode` represents the calculation mode used for operator strategies sensitivities.

+The possible values are:
+- `NONE`: deactivate calculation of operator strategies sensitivities and only calculate N and N-K sensitivities
+- `ALL_CONTINGENCIES`: calculate operator strategies for all contingencies in addition to N, N-K sensitivities
+- `ONLY_OPERATOR_STRATEGIES`: only calculate operator strategies sensitivities and skip N and N-K sensitivities

+The default value is `NONE`.

 (param-sensi-debug-dir)=
 ### debug-dir
 This property specifies the directory path where debug files will be dumped.
 If `null`, no file will be dumped.